jaythebusinessgoose/LevelSequence/README.md

 ## Cosmic Ocean

 Haven't tested much.
 Loaded a level in and it seems to load fine in any subtheme.
 There are some weird things that go on if there isn't empty space along the looping edges.

+Spawning growables in the CO sometimes causes crashes.

+CO levels must have an exit door.

+CO levels must be at least 3x3.